MCP Server

 MCP stands for Model Context Protocol.
 It's an open pattern, introduced by Anthropic, that provides a consistent way for systems to expose tools and resources that can be used by AI models.

-In our case, Currents MCP server acts as a context layer for any tool that can leverage information about a run, such as the spec list, failed tests, errors, and more.
+Currents MCP server is a context layer for AI tools that leverage information about Playwright test results, such as failed tests, errors, and more.

 Get started